Skip to Content

 Instructions

-1. In a mixer bowl combine the water, honey, 2 tablespoons melted butter, salt and yeast.
+• In a mixer bowl combine 8 oz warm water, ¾ oz honey and half the melted butter, 1 tablespoon salt and 2 ¼ teaspoons dry yeast.

-2. Add the wheat flour and 1 cup of the all purpose flour.
+• Add 5 oz whole wheat flour and 1 cup (5 oz) of the all purpose flour.
 Mix to form a thick batter.
 Beat 3 minutes on medium speed.
 Remove the paddle attachment.
 If working by hand stir in the flour with a wooden spoon until it's too thick to stir then turn the dough out onto a lightly floured work surface and continue kneading in the remaining flour.

-3. If working with a mixer, switch to the dough hook.
-Add remaining all purpose flour, 1/4 cup at a time.
+• If working with a mixer, switch to the dough hook.
+With the mixer running on low speed, add the remaining all purpose flour.

-7. Divide dough in 1/2.
-Roll each piece to a rectangle about 1/4 inch thick, using enough flour to keep it from sticking to the surface
+• Divide dough in 1/2.
+Roll one piece to a rectangle about 1/4 inch thick, using enough flour to keep it from sticking to the surface.
+Transfer the dough to a 1/2 sheet parchment paper (16"x 12"),

-9. Continue rolling until the dough on the parchment until it is <1/8" thick and is the size of the paper (see note)
+• Continue rolling until the dough on the parchment until it is <1/8" thick and is the size of the paper (see note).

 Notes